izisopou/JetMETAnalysisMCtruth/README.md

 <a name="introduction"></a>
 # Introduction

-The code contained in this package is used for creating and analyzing the `L1FastJet` and `L2Relative` MC truth jet energy corrections.
-The code is used by the Jet Energy Resolution and Corrections (JERC) subgroup.
-This is a dedicated workflow for the MC-truth jet energy corrections used by the Athens group.
-The original code is located at https://github.com/cms-jet/JetMETAnalysis .
+This package provides tools to derive, validate, and visualize `L1FastJet` and `L2Relative` MC-truth Jet Energy Corrections (JEC).

+Originally based on [`cms-jet/JetMETAnalysis`](https://github.com/cms-jet/JetMETAnalysis), this package was overhauled and rewritten by Ilias Zisopoulos to extend compatibility across newer CMSSW release cycles, transition from legacy AOD to native MiniAOD processing, and incorporate dedicated validation workflows.
+It is now actively maintained and utilized within the CMS Jet Energy Resolution and Corrections (JERC) group under [`cms-analysis/jme/jerc-derivation/JetMETAnalysisMCtruth`](https://gitlab.cern.ch/cms-analysis/jme/jerc-derivation/JetMETAnalysisMCtruth).

 <a name="documentation"></a>
 # Documentation